top1st/prog-onboarding/README.md

 ...
 ```

-# React 17, Parcel with useContext and useReducer
+# Notes on React 17, Parcel with useContext and useReducer
 - Bundled with Parcel 2.0 (@next) && eslint
 - *Minimal all-in-one state management with async/await support*